gdiaz384/py3TranslateLLM/README.md

 And provides interoperability for the following formats:

 - Comma separated value text documents (.csv).
-- Microsoft excel document (.xlsx).
+- Microsoft Excel document (.xlsx).
 - KAG3 used in the kirikiri game engine (.ks).
 - Random text files (.txt).